Navigating Smoking and Mental Health

 How does smoking affect your mental health and wellbeing?

-Many smokers typically view smoking cigarettes as a stress reliever.
+Many people view smoking cigarettes as a stress reliever.

-This false perception is due to the chemical reaction in your brain as nicotine stimulates the release of dopamine – giving smokers a sense of calm after lighting up a cigarette.
+This false perception is due to the chemical reaction in your brain as nicotine stimulates the release of dopamine – giving you a sense of calm after lighting up a cigarette.

 The dopamine release provides a temporary sense of relaxation and calmness for roughly 25 minutes when smoking.

-However, this relaxed feeling soon wears off and often leads smokers to reach for another cigarette.
+However, this relaxed feeling soon wears off and often leads you to reach for another cigarette.

-This can quickly lead to smokers becoming dependent on nicotine for stress management and consequently leading to a higher likelihood of developing physical diseases such as lung cancer, cardiovascular disease, and dementia.
+This can quickly lead you to become dependent on nicotine for stress management but in the long term this can make you feel more anxious and increases the risk of developing physical diseases such as lung cancer, cardiovascular disease, and dementia.

 I use cigarettes as a coping mechanism

-Chronic stress, childhood trauma and other precursors can cause a person to become tempted to take up smoking – having heard the false perception that ‘smoking calms you’ from peers and false information.
+Chronic stress, childhood trauma and other precursors can make you tempted to take up smoking – having heard the false perception that ‘smoking calms you’.

-This can create a cycle of dependency, where smoking may temporarily alleviate symptoms, but long-term makes smokers feel worse and heightens mental health problems while affecting physical health.
+This can create a cycle of dependency, where smoking may temporarily alleviate symptoms, but long-term makes you feel worse and heightens mental health problems while affecting physical health.

 Why am I struggling with smoking and my mental health?

-Smoking often serves as a coping mechanism – providing people with a way to temporarily manage stress, anxiety, or depressive symptoms.
+If you smoke and have mental health issues, smoking often serves as a coping mechanism – providing you with a way to temporarily manage stress, anxiety, or depressive symptoms.

-This reliance can create a cycle of dependency – making it harder for smokers to use healthier and safer strategies when managing emotions.
+This reliance can create a cycle of dependency – making it harder to use healthier and safer strategies to manage emotions.

-Additionally, smoking is an expensive habit that typically costs the average smoker in London over £400 per month.
+Additionally, smoking is expensive that typically costs over £400 per month if you live in London.

 Learn how much you could save via the Stop Smoking London calculator.

-Smokers with mental health problems are more likely to believe quitting will be harder for them, despite having as much desire to quit as other smokers.
+If you smoke and have mental health problems, you might believe quitting will be harder for you, despite having as much desire to quit as other smokers but you can get free expert help from your local stop smoking service.

 Individuals with mental health issues, such as anxiety, depression, or schizophrenia, are significantly more prone to smoking, often at a heavier rate.